ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 Now let's go ahead and publish the changes.

-## Step 2: Add the azure pipelines files in the adf_publish repo
+## Step 2: Add the Azure pipelines files in the adf_publish repo

 1. Clone the repo that you created above and checkout the **adf_publish** branch.